grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## RPS

 The maximum number of requests to make per second, in total across all VUs.
-Available in `k6 run` and `k6 cloud` commands.
+Available in `k6 run` and `k6 cloud run` commands.

 {{% admonition type="caution" %}}